-The graph below illustrates the trend in "compensation actually paid" over the four years to our Operating EPS (non-GAAP).
+The graph below illustrates the trend in "compensation actually paid" over the five years to our Operating EPS (non-GAAP).
 This illustrates that in 2021 compensation decreased and Operating EPS increased.
 For 2022, compensation moved in alignment with Operating EPS, decreasing in 2022.
-For 2023, our compensation increased in alignment with Operating EPS.
+In 2023 and 2024, our compensation increased in alignment with Operating EPS.
+See Appendix A for a complete list of items excluded from Net Income in the determination of non-GAAP Operating Earnings.